Programmatic Interfaces

 On this page

 Programmatic interfaces allow a user to discover and access JWST data through scripted queries in various programming languages, instead of going through the standardized web interface.
 This affords a greater degree of complexity and customization in searches and retrievals.
 Through this mechanism the user may also cast a wider search net in an effort to discover any and all data related to a particular object or location.
-The 2 primary methods of performing these queries are through the MAST API or various Virtual Observatory services.
+The 2 primary methods of performing these queries are through the MAST API or a Virtual Observatory service.

 MAST API